 Woman Holding a Balance, c.
 1664

 In this vertical painting, a woman stands near the corner of a dimly lit room, facing our left in profile looking down at a balance she holds suspended in her right hand over a wooden table.
 She wears a peacock-blue velvet jacket with a white hood and fur lining, and a voluminous mustard-yellow skirt.
 A window near the upper left corner is partially covered by a canary-yellow curtain.
-Light coming in through that window falls on the cream-white skin of the woman's face and hands, and highlights the white trim of her garment.
+Light coming in through that window falls on the pale skin of the woman's face and hands, and highlights the white trim of her garment.
 Her left hand, closer to us, rests on the edge of the table near two open boxes, and a blue cloth is bunched at the back of the table to our left.
 Gold chains and pearl strands drape over the edge of one box.
 The woman stands in front of a framed painting.
 Much of the detail is lost in shadow but at the top center of the painting, a person surrounded by a golden halo floats in the sky with both arms raised, and is flanked by people encased within a bank of clouds.
-Nude people on the ground below, seen to either side of the woman, writhe, twist, and point upwards.
+Nude people on the ground below in the painting, seen to either side of the woman, writhe, twist, and point upward.

 James Van Der Zee

 Portrait of a Couple, 1924